Our New Purchasing Scheme is Open! Until 31 July 2026, grab a 20% discount on 20 of our most popular collections! ✕

 Access the full collection

-Get full access to The Industrial Revolution: Technological Innovation in the Textile Industry, 1672-1929.
+Access the full archive of The Industrial Revolution: Technological Innovation in the Textile Industry, 1672–1929.

 Institutional Free Trial